Post Operative Insturctions

 SMOKING: Smoking should be stopped following surgery.
 Healing and success of the surgery will be substantially reduced by the cigarette smoke chemicals in your body.
 Also the suction created when inhaling cigarettes can dislodge the clot.
 Smokers are at greater risk of developing a painful Dry Socket.

 PAIN: Some discomfort is normal after surgery.
-To minimize pain, Take two Tylenol, Nuprin, Advil, or similar non-aspirin pain reliever every 3 to 4 hours until bedtime to maintain comfort.
+To minimize pain, Take over the counter pain reliever to maintain comfort.
 Take it before the anesthesia wears off.
 If prescription pain medication is prescribed, take it as instructed on the label.
 Don't exceed the dose on the label.
 Taking with food or milk will help reduce upset stomach.
 Avoid driving or operating heavy machinery when taking pain prescriptions.
 Do not drink alcohol while taking prescription pain medications.

 NAUSEA: This is most often caused by taking pain medications on an empty stomach.
 Reduce nausea by preceding each pain pill with soft food, and taking the pill with a large glass of water.